ahnahn/SP_team19_CoShell/README.md

    * Press `2` to enter the main ncurses-based interface.
    * Once inside the UI, you'll see options like:

      * 📝 **ToDo Mode**: Manage your local task list.
 (Press `1`)

+Press 1 to access the following commands: add <item>
+done <num>
+undo <num>
+del <num>
+edit <num> <new item>

+Below is an example managing an item called "foo":

+1. In coshell’s command line at the very bottom, type: add foo
+   You’ll see "1. foo [ ]" appear in the To‑Do List on the right.
+Each time you add an item, its index number on the left increments by one.

+2. Once you’ve completed the task, type: done 1
+   The first item will be marked as done, showing:
+   1. foo [x]

+3. If you change your mind, type: undo 1 to remove the checkmark.

+4. To delete an item, type:
+   del 1
+   (with a space after "del"), and the item at index 1 will be removed.

+5. To rename an item, type:
+   edit 1 flag
+   which changes "foo" at index 1 into "flag", for example:
+   1. flag [ ]
+6. At any time, type `q` to return to the lobby.

      * 💬 **Chat Mode**: Chat with other users in real time.
 (Press `2`)

+Press 2 to start the chat feature:

+1. You will be prompted for the chat host.
+Since coshell uses Serveo, enter: serveo.net

+2. Next, enter the port number created when you started the coshell server, immediately followed (no spaces) by the nickname you want to use in chat.

+3. You can then chat with your team members—and at the same time use the To-Do List commands.
+Just prepend a slash ("/") to any To-Do command exactly as before, for example:
+   /add foo
+   /del 1
+   /done 1

+4. At any point during the chat, type:
+   /quit
+   to return to the lobby.

      * 📷 **QR Mode**: Generate QR codes from files or text input.
 (Press `3`)

+Press 3 to generate and read QR codes from text-based files (e.g., C source or .txt):

+1. Enter the absolute Linux path of the file you wish to convert, for example:
+   /home/user/temp/foo.c

+2. After entering the path, press any key to generate and display the QR code.
+   Press `q` to return to the lobby.

+Note: Since QR code dimensions grow with file size, maximize your terminal window first to avoid clipping.
+To accommodate different device display sizes, QR generation is limited to files no larger than 700 bytes.
+If your file exceeds 700 bytes, the tool will show its size and display an error indicating the limit has been exceeded, so you can confirm compatibility.

      * 🌐 **Clock Mode**: Set and display global time zones alongside your local time.
 (Press `4`)

+Press 4 to change the timezones displayed at the top of CoShell:

+The Timebox’s Local time is fixed, but the two initially set zones (USA ET and UK GMT) can be modified.

+1. After pressing 4, a list of available timezones will appear.
+2. Under the Timebox’s Local time, the two slots for additional timezones are indexed as 1 and 2.
+3. Use these indexes to place your desired timezone into the corresponding slot.
+   For example, option 9 represents Japan JST.
+To replace USA ET (slot 1) with JST, enter:
+   1 9

+At any time, press `q` to return to the lobby.

    **💬 Chat Mode details:**